suryapratapsinghsuryavanshi/solverjs/README.md

     // The output is : [ 'special', 'stirng' ]

 #### Keyword Finder => isKeywordExists(str, keyword)
+    // The isKeywordExists() method is take two string
+    // argument find second to first string. console.log(solverjs.isKeywordExists('This is a string', 'is');
+    // The output is : true

 ## Matrix Operations
     // The matrix mathod are highly optimized.